-To help you diagnose this error, run your program with the -v option to ocamlrun.
+To help you diagnose this error, run your program with the -v option to ocamlrun, or with the OCAMLRUNPARAM environment variable set to v=63.
 If it displays lots of "Growing stack..." messages, this is probably a looping recursive function.
 If it displays lots of "Growing heap..." messages, with the heap size growing slowly, this is probably an attempt to construct a data structure with too many (infinitely many?) cells.
 If it displays few "Growing heap..." messages, but with a huge increment in the heap size, this is probably an attempt to build an excessively large array or string.